Canada · tool

 Dietary notes

-Vancouver is very accommodating for dietary needs, with numerous vegetarian, vegan, and gluten-free options readily available across most cuisines.
-However, traditional West Coast seafood dishes are, by nature, meat-heavy.
+Vancouver is very accommodating to dietary needs, with abundant vegetarian, vegan, and gluten-free options readily available, especially in restaurants focusing on Asian or health-conscious cuisine.
+However, traditional West Coast dishes often feature seafood and meat prominently.

 Local etiquette

-- •Tipping is customary in restaurants, typically 15-20% for good service.
+- •Tipping is customary in restaurants and bars, typically 15-20% of the pre-tax bill for good service.

 - •Reservations are recommended for popular restaurants, especially on weekends.